-The Texas Juvenile Probation Commission was able to report local expenditures for fiscal year 2003 only because fiscal year 2004 data for most programs were not yet available.
+The Texas Juvenile Probation Commission was able to report local expenditures for fiscal year 2005 only because fiscal year 2006 data for most programs were not yet available.
 JPC does not currently collect local expenditure data by program area.
 Because of this, an expenditure breakdown was calculated by LBB staff for the residential and non-residential programs (excluding the Juvenile Justice Alternative Education Program, Intensive Supervision Probation, and the Special Needs Diversionary Program).

-Local costs for each program area were estimated by allocating the total amount of local expenditures reported in fiscal year 2003 to basic supervision services, locally operated facilities, and private facilities based on the total amount of state direct expenditures.
-In fiscal year 2004, juvenile probation departments began submitting quarterly local expenditure reports for the Intensive Supervision Program to JPC and were used for fiscal year 2003.
-Local costs by program area for fiscal year 2004 were estimated by allocating the total amount of local expenditures reported in fiscal year 2003 to basic supervision services, locally operated facilities, and private facilities based on the total amount of state direct expenditures.
+Local costs for each program area were estimated by allocating the total amount of local expenditures reported in fiscal year 2005 to basic supervision services, locally operated facilities, and contract facilities based on the total amount of state direct expenditures in each program area in fiscal year 2006